Errors in Incompleteness Proofs

 A similar error involving language confusion

-This error occurs in Gödel's original proof, and I have demonstrated how the error operates here and here.
-This is where there is a confusion of language, where a number-theoretic expression is asserted as equivalent to an expression of a language which is a meta-language (which means that it is a language that refers to number-theoretic expressions as objects, not as expressions of that meta-language itself).
+This error occurs in Gödel’s original proof, and I have demonstrated how the error operates The flaw in Gödel’s proof and Simplified - the flaw in Gödel’s proof.
+This is where there is a confusion of language, where a number-theoretic expression is asserted as being equivalent to an expression of a language which is a meta-language to number-theoretic expressions.
 This sort of proof is much more intriguing, as it is much subtler than the above attempts at an incompleteness proof.

-What is happening in these proofs is that, instead of actual substitution as above, there is an assertion such as 'the variable x of a number-theoretic expression A(x) is the value GN(w)', or simply something such as x = GN(w).
+What is happening in these proofs is that, instead of actual substitution as above, there is an assertion such as ‘the variable x of a number-theoretic expression A(x) is the value GN(w), or simply something such as x = GN(w).
 While subtler than the above error, this is still logically incorrect in the same way as substitution is incorrect, because x is by definition a variable with the domain of natural numbers or number-theoretic functions.
-For a fuller explanation of this type of error see here and here.
+For a fuller explanation of this type of error see The flaw in Gödel’s proof and Simplified - the flaw in Gödel’s proof.
+Also see Gödel’s 1934 Undecidability lectures, which, although by then Gödel had three years to reflect on his methods of proof, rather ironically allow a much simpler demonstration of the inherent confusion of language that is involved.

-The confusion of a variable value and a non-varaible value
+The confusion of a variable value and a non-variable value

-This error occurs in Natarajan Shankar's computer coded proof, a proof that Shankar claims has been checked as correct by computer software.
-But at a crucial point in the proof Shankar introduces a statement which includes a fixed non-variable value as one of its values, whereas the value shoudl be a variable value, since Shankar is referring at that point to formulas of the formal system in general, not to one specific formula.
-The details of the error are given in my paper An Error In A Computer Verified Proof of Incompleteness By Natarajan Shankar (PDF).
+This error occurs in Natarajan Shankar’s computer coded proof, a proof that Shankar claims has been checked as correct by computer software.
+But at a crucial point in the proof Shankar introduces a statement which includes a fixed non-variable value as one of its values, whereas the value should be a variable value, since Shankar is referring at that point to formulas of the formal system in general, not to one specific formula.
+The details of the error are given in the paper PDF An Error in a Computer Verified Proof of Incompleteness By Natarajan Shankar.

 Proofs that rely on unproven assumptions